 Meredith Angwin is a renowned author and expert on energy and the electricity grid, whose recent book, “Shorting the Grid, The Hidden Fragility of Our Electric Grid” is an exposé of the insider-ruled practices of the “deregulated” areas of the United States electric grid.
+It has been said that Meredith’s grasp on public policy and nuclear politics is second to none.
+She has served as an expert guide for many people seeking to maneuver through the tangled web of politics surrounding the continued operation of Vermont Yankee.
+She is THE expert on New England energy policy, and is a voice of calm in a sea of angry, sometimes uninformed, voices.

 As a working chemist, Meredith Angwin headed projects that lowered pollution and increased reliability on the electric grid.
 Her work included pollution control for nitrogen oxides in gas-fired combustion turbines and corrosion control in geothermal and nuclear systems.
 She was one of the first women to be a project manager at the Electric Power Research Institute where she led projects in renewable and nuclear energy.